 While there are many variations, styles and names, all types of breathwork offer the chance for personal transformation through enhanced mental, emotional, physical, and spiritual well-being.

-The techniques used have been in practice for thousands of years as tools for healing and to relieve mental, physical, and/or emotional tension.
+The techniques used have been practised for thousands of years as tools for healing and relieving mental, physical, and/or emotional tension.
 In the practice of being consciously aware of your breath, you invite your body to release stored emotions, and while this may feel uncomfortable at first, it will leave you feeling more relaxed and at peace within yourself.

 What are the benefits of breathwork?